scm-manager/scm-manager/docs/en/upgrade.md

+---
-# Upgrade to a new Version
+title: Upgrade to a new Version
+---

 If you would like to update SCM-Manager, you have to do the following steps.